Examining the controvery over Ghana’s 5G network launch

 Examining the controvery over Ghana's 5G network launch - Web Design Company

-Share
+Share this

-marked a significant milestone in its digital transformation with the official launch of its 5G network.
+Ghana marked a significant milestone in its digital transformation with the official launch of its 5G network.
 Hosted at the La Palm Royal Beach Hotel, the launch was attended by President Nana Akufo-Addo and the Minister for Communications and Digitalisation, Mrs. Ursula Owusu-Ekuful, who celebrated this achievement as a major step forward for the nation’s connectivity.

 But while the 5G rollout promises improved internet speeds and connectivity across key urban centres, the decision to award the exclusive 5G license to Next Gen Infraco Ltd. has ignited a heated debate about transparency, accountability, and the future of competition in Ghana’s telecom sector.